Skeptoid Copyright Information

 Skeptoid Media, Inc., is a 501(c)(3) nonprofit public charity.
 Our intellectual property is our biggest asset.

-All Skeptoid audio podcasts and web transcripts are copyrighted by Skeptoid Media, Inc. All Rights Reserved.
+All Skeptoid audio podcasts and web transcripts are copyrighted by Skeptoid Media, Inc. All rights are reserved.
 Reproduction and rebroadcasting, in whole or in part, is strictly prohibited without written permission.
-A licensing agreement is required for all commercial reuse.
+A licensing agreement is required for all reuse.
 Contact with your request.

-Unauthorized re-posting or other publication of the podcasts or transcripts on this site is illegal and wrong, so just don't.
-Instead, ask for permission, and if your use is legitimately educational and non-commercial, it will most likely be granted.
+Unauthorized reposting, reuse, or other publication of the podcasts or transcripts on this site is illegal and wrong, so just don't.

 Skeptoid is a registered trademark of Skeptoid Media, Inc.

-Use Skeptoid for free, non-profit use in educational institutions worldwide.
-This means teachers can use Skeptoid audio, video, or printed materials in class.
+Use Skeptoid for free, non-profit use in educational institutions worldwide in compliance with fair use doctrine.
+This means teachers can use Skeptoid audio, video, or printed materials in class, no additional permissions required.
+(We even make that easy for you with our Teachers Toolkit.)

-Play any Skeptoid audio or video program, in its entirety, in any live (non-broadcast) public forum.
+Play any Skeptoid audio or video program, in its entirety, in any live (non-broadcast), non-recorded public forum.

 Reproduce the transcript, audio, or video of an episode, in whole or in large part, on any website or broadcast or in any publication, in violation of copyright law.